LHemingway/showme/README.md

 At the end of the sprint we had a website locally hosted but when trying to upload it to Heroku it failed.
 This means that we couldn't deliver any actual software at this point which was frustrating.
 This was due to the server not being uploaded at the same time so the site did not know where it was getting the information from.

 ### Sprint Two

 #### Sprint Two Day One
 ##### Issues Related To The Code

+Admin rights were a big issue for today as no matter what the code put in was it would still do the rights for both the admin and the other users as exactly the same.

 ##### Issues Related To The Group

+No issues relating to the group today.

 #### Sprint Two Day Two
 ##### Issues Related To The Code

+Looking into the search bar and realising that this task is too big for the time that we have.

+The delete button deletes the user from the database but if they have a project assigned to them it doesn't redirect back to the homepage

 ##### Issues Related To The Group
+No issues reslating to the group.

 ## Site
 https://github.com/LHemingway/showme